richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

    *Dynamic Data Masking replaces actual data with masked output in query results for users lacking unmasking privileges.*

 6. **B** - Tagging of data with metadata to drive protection and reporting
-   *Sensitivity classification labels columns or tables, enabling governance tools and reports to identify highrisk data.*
+   *Sensitivity classification labels columns or tables, enabling governance tools and reports to identify high-risk data.*

 7. **D** - It restricts client connectivity using firewalls, endpoints, and VPNs
    *Network isolation limits access at the network layer, ensuring only approved paths and addresses can reach the database.*